mjosc/microstack/README.md

 # microstack
 ```
-(web api built in C#, Java, and Node) + (client built in TypeScript with React) = Full-stack experience with .NET Core, Spring, and Express
+Web api built in C#, Java, and Node +
+  Client built in TypeScript with React =
+    Full-stack experience with .NET Core, Spring, and Express
 ```